bradf801/astro-tutorial/src/pages/posts/post-4.md

 ## Why that's cool

-1. **Components!**: Components are a great the fuctionality of a lot of
+1. **Components!**: Components enable the fuctionality of a lot of the development that goes into building pages in the Astro framework.

 2. **Glob**: The Glob functionallity pulls data from other parts of the website and creates a dynamic list of blog posts